Tangoe/Mobile-Procurement-API-Documentation/migration/toAtlas/index.md

 ## Changes Not Requiring Code Changes

 ### Catalog Item IDs (Device and Plan)
-Please note that all IDs returned by the Mobile Procurement API are assigned by the API and can change over time.
-Moreover, the structure of the ID can be different depending on the Tangoe backend system to which you subscribe.
+Please note that all IDs returned by the Mobile Procurement API are assigned by the API and intended to be only used by the API. **The specific ID values returned should not be relied upon for use apart from the API.** Moreover, the structure of the ID can be different depending on the Tangoe backend system to which you subscribe.
 Specifically, catalog item IDs for the Premium Mobile (Command) and Rivermine platforms are a continous string that is vendor-specific.
 However, IDs for the Atlas platform contain two segments concatenated with an underscore (e.g., 123456_7778888).
 The first segment is the catalog item ID and the second segment is the vendor ID.

 The Premium Mobile (Command) and Rivermine platforms both require that a unique device catalog item exist for every unique vendor.
 Although the Atlas platform can support multiple vendors for the same device catalog item, the MOBPROC API will return a separate item for each vendor.
 However, related catalog items will have the same string in the first portion of the ID number (i.e., portion before the underscore).